 Hi, I’m Josh Adkins.
-I am a third year PhD student in
+I am a fifth year PhD student in

 Electrical Engineering and Computer Science working with

 Prabal Dutta and Lab11 at the

 My research focuses on creating, deploying, programming, and interacting with ubiquitous sensor systems.
 I’m currently most interested in two problems: 1) How can we enable the easy deployment and management of dense sensor networks, and 2) programming systems that will allow us to easily specify programs for an entire set of these sensors and actuators while still working within their energy, power, memory, and computational constraints.

 I am most actively working on the design, construction, deployment, and management of power grid reliability sensors in Accra, Ghana as part of GridWatch and nLine.
 These sensors will help us to both independently evaluate the impact of grid improvements on reliability, and, in collaboration with a team of UC Berkeley economists, to quantify the socioeconomic impacts of (un)reliability.
 We currently have a deployment of nearly 700 sensors running in Accra.
 A paper about insights from the deployment was presented at COMPASS 2019.

 I am also working on a resource manager for the servers, gateways, and resource constrained sensors that constitute the “edge”.
 By modifying the communications protocols and execution environments of a traditional resource manager to operate under the resource constraints of low-power sensors, we hope to enable multiple users to program sets of sensors through high-level, and potentially interactive programming environments.
 Check out the in-progress code base for this project.